gradescope/autograder_samples/specs.md

 All autograder related files will be in the /autograder directory.

+Files you provide:

 - **/autograder/source** contains the contents of your autograder zip file.
+- **/autograder/results/results.json** is where you put the test output that is uploaded to Gradescope.

+Files gradescope provides:

 - **/autograder/submission** contains the student's submission, downloaded from Gradescope.
-- **/autograder/results/results.json** is where you put the test output that is uploaded to Gradescope.
 - **/autograder/results/stdout** captures the output of run_autograder, for displaying back to the instructor for debugging purposes.
 Any output you wish to show to students must be explicitly put in the JSON "output" field.

 ## Output format